Awards and bursaries

 • You will be responsible for arranging and paying for your own public liability insurance (minimum £5m) and contents insurance before the start date.

 • You need to be entitled to remain in the UK for the period of the Award.
 Cockpit is unable to sponsor or support visa applications.
+Successful applicants must be UK citizens or have settled status in the UK, in line with the Haberdashers’ Company’s higher education scholarships for ‘home’ fee paying students.

-• You must be committed to taking up the award and completing our Business Incubation programme.
+• You must be committed to taking up the Award and staying for its duration, completing our Business Incubation programme for new joiners, as well as engaging with business support throughout your time at Cockpit.

 Current awardee: Theo Brooks